utilitywarehouse/cockroachdb-manifests/README.md

 #### CFSSL

 "CFSSL is CloudFlare's PKI/TLS swiss army knife".
-This base requires cfssl and depends on the api server to sign certificates and retrieve the Certificate Authority it will trust.
+This base requires cfssl and depends on the API server to sign certificates and retrieve the Certificate Authority it will trust.
 CFSSL provide a [docker container](https://hub.docker.com/r/cfssl/cfssl/) which can be deployed in kubernetes.